ColoradoSchoolOfMines/acm-officer-resources/advertisement.rst

 :Owner: Sumner Evans

 The CS Department as a whole is very supportive of ACM.
-We should attempt to get one of the officers to present about ACM at every section of 101, 261, 262, and
-306. Advertising at the upper level classes is not nearly as useful since by then, most people know about ACM anyway.
+We should attempt to get one of the officers to present about ACM at every section of 101, 250, 261, 262, 274, 303, and 306.
+Advertising at the upper level classes is not nearly as useful since by then, most people know about ACM anyway.

 At these presentations, explain what ACM is, what we do, how it's awesome, and how to get involved.
-Ideally, we do this on week 1 so we can advertise a big tech talk, some social event, and hackathon/onboarding session.
+Ideally, we do this on week 1 so we can advertise our first big tech talk, possibly some social event, and onboarding session.

 Referrals
 ---------